seerelectronics/ble_tag/README.md

 ## CR2032 board v2

 Second version of CR2032 board has corrections done on power supply.
-Internal voltage is now 1.8v, if using programming card for power VDD must be set to 1.8v.
+This version can be identified but looking at programming header which is moved to opposite side of battery holder.
+On v1 the header is located next to the holder.
+Internal voltage is now 1.8v, if using programming card for power Vout must be set to 1.8v.
+Vref must also be set to 1.8v.

 Internal DC/DC regulator should be enabled for this board, however vddh regulator should be disabled as VDD and VDDH are both connected to 1.8v.